Juliet-jay/DELANI-STUDIO/README.md

     Create a Pull Request or you can contact me via my email below.
  ### BDD
  Type name in the input field for name.

  Type email address.

- Type message in the message input field
+ Type message in the message input field.

  Hit the send button.

  You will get an alert confirming that your message have been recieved.
  #### setup
  git clone using this link https://github.com/Juliet-jay/DELANI-STUDIO.git